-Before you do anything else, join the HK Quarantine Support Group on Facebook.
-It is a collection of over 60,000 people undergoing the same thing as you, and an incredible platform for resources, information, general support, and encouragement as you slog through quarantine.
-Most hotels also have their own WhatsApp groups, which have information about everything from food and Covid-19 testing to rentable workout equipment and happy hours.
+Before you do anything else, join the HK Quarantine Support Group on Facebook, a collection of almost 80,000 people undergoing the same thing as you, and an incredible platform for resources, information, and general support as you slog through quarantine.
+Most hotels also have their own WhatsApp groups, which provide information on everything from food and Covid-19 testing to rentable workout equipment and happy hours.

-There are great benefits to connecting with those undergoing the same situation, and this can help you find solace during your daunting stay.
+You can experience great benefits from connecting with those undergoing the same situation, and this can help you find solace during your daunting stay.
 Our article will focus on essential items to bring and what to do during this experience.

 If you are working during quarantine, consider yourself lucky!
 Work helps the day go by quickly.
 Especially since most people have been working from home over the last two years, it is an easy enough transition to work from a hotel room.
 Still, to make this experience easier and more comfortable, there are some things you can buy, rent, or prepare in advance.